 Investing First Steps

 Whether or not you decide to invest conservatively, the first step to take in your investing journey is opening an investment account.
 One option available is SoFi Invest.
-With SoFi Invest, investors can choose from stocks, crypto, and ETFs to add to their portfolio.
-Stocks and ETFs trade for free, and users can get started with just $1.
+With SoFi Invest, investors can choose from stocks, digital currency exchange, and ETFs to add to their portfolios.
+Stocks and ETFs trade for free and users can get started with just $1.